 Trial begins in Hamburg of alleged head of Syrian government militia

-The accused is a 47-year-old Syrian man who entered Germany in February 2016 and was detained in the north-western city of Bremen in August last year, according to a spokesman for the Hanseatic Higher Regional Court.
+The accused is a 47-year-old Syrian man who entered Germany in February 2016 and was detained in the north-western city of Bremen on August 2 last year, according to a spokesman for the Hanseatic Higher Regional Court.

-As one of the leaders of the Shabiha militia, the accused is alleged to have participated in the abuse and enslavement of civilians as well as looting.
+As one of the leaders of the Shabiha militia in the al-Tadamon district of the Syrian capital, the accused is alleged to have participated in the abuse and enslavement of civilians as well as looting.

-The militia allegedly detained people arbitrarily at checkpoints in Damascus in order to extort ransoms, make them perform forced labour or torture them.
+The militia allegedly detained people arbitrarily at checkpoints in Damascus to extort ransoms, make them perform forced labour or torture them.

 The militia, in cooperation with a branch of the military secret service, is believed to have used violence to suppress opposition efforts.